 Preparing a Game Jam with Friends

-You read right, our first Game Jam was organised with friends who also are developers.
+You read right, our first Game Jam was organized with friends who also are developers.

 As I said I arranged the date with 2 months in advance to be sure that all this geeky people (6 in total) were able to lend their brains to develop some entertainment program in 2 days and a half (Probably that anticipation would had been lesser if Christmas wasn't in the middle).